ubco-mds-2020-labs/dashboard-project-nba-dashboard/Team work contract.md

 ## Temporal

 1. All group members will be punctual.
-Meetings will start five minutes after the agreed start time and everyone should be there and ready by then.
+Meetings will start five minutes after the agreed start time and everyone should be present and prepared.
 2. We should turn up to all meetings unless it has been agreed beforehand or unless there are unavoidable events such as illness.
 3. All group members will remain in the meeting until (a) all tasks for that meeting are